-What to Pack for Gorilla Trekking in Uganda and Rwanda?
+What to Pack or Wear For Gorilla Trekking in Rwanda & Uganda

 A gorilla journey takes you through dense tropical rainforest.
 So don’t expect a leisurely stroll over well-marked paths.
 Instead, the guides and porters hack through the woods with machetes to clear a passage for everyone.